ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/import-and-export.markdown

      into a sharded database.
      This allows the migration of data from a non-sharded database to a sharded one.
-   * A sharded database can be easily split into several databases.
-     To do this, we can simply import the backup made for each shard, into a newly created (sharded or not) database.
+   * When a sharded database is backed up, each shard creates a backup of its own database.
+If you want to split the sharded database into multiple databases, you can simply import the backup of each shard into a newly created (sharded or not) database.

 {NOTE: }
 [Incremental backups](../server/ongoing-tasks/backup-overview#backup-scope:-full-or-incremental)